RouvenBlaettler/multiplayer_car_race/README.md

 		pip install -r requirements.txt
 		python manage.py migrate
 		python manage.py runserver

+If you are using a virtual environment, activate it before installing dependencies.
+The project uses SQLite for local development, so no separate database server is required.

 Open the app in your browser and create/join a game.